 - Plastic garden plant pots are not accepted.

 CVWMA contractors may place Oops! stickers on recycling containers that include unaccepted items.

 - Plastic bags are the #1 contaminant found in recycling containers nationwide.

 - Many grocery stores and big-box retailers take back plastic bags for recycling.
 Find a drop-off near you.

 - Plastic bags and other tanglers can damage equipment at the processing facility when they get wrapped around moving parts.

 - Do not bag recyclables in plastic bags.
-Plastic bags will not be opened at the sorting and processing facility.
+Plastic bags will not be opened at the processing facility.

 - Bags will be landfilled.

 Tanglers, Cords, Hoses or Chains

 - No hoses, wires, chains or electronics are accepted.